 \section{Results}

-We start presenting our results by analysing 1D autocorrelation \citep[see][for similar analysis]{GhellerVazza2020}, $\xi$, of $\mathrm{RM_{IGM}}$ first within a \SI{2}{\degree} FOV.
-We calculate 2D correlation, $C$, of RM maps (for convenience, in the equation below, we removed subscript IGM for RM) using \texttt{Scipy} \citep[][]{2020SciPy-NMeth},
+We start presenting our results by analysing the 1D autocorrelation \citep[see][for similar analysis]{GhellerVazza2020}, $\xi$, of $\mathrm{RM_{IGM}}$ within a \SI{2}{\degree} FOV first.
+We calculated the 2D correlation, $C$, of RM maps (for convenience, in the equation below, we removed subscript IGM for RM) using \texttt{Scipy} \citep[][]{2020SciPy-NMeth},

 where $k$ runs from $-(N-1)$ to $(N-1)$, and $l$ runs from $-(M-1)$ to $(M-1)$, and $N, M$ are lengths of 2D $\mathrm{RM}$ arrays in the first and second dimensions, respectively.
-To calculate $\xi$, we then bin $C$ in 1D radial bins with a maximum radius corresponding to half of our FOV at $z=2$ redshift depth.
+To calculate $\xi$, we then binned $C$ in 1D radial bins, with a maximum radius corresponding to half of our FOV at $z=2$ redshift depth.